 - Allow a bit of food and drink consumption.
 There is some evidence that many of the health benefits and physical changes can be experienced using significant caloric restriction rather than strict lack of food consumption.
 Check out a great post about a “Fasting Mimicking Diet” (also using InsideTracker!) over at Bob Troia’s site.
 Even without food, taking a multivitamin supplement and allowing coffee or tea could make the fasting process a bit easier to deal with mentally.

-- More planning.
+- Plan, plan, plan.
 Although I really enjoyed the tracking that I was able to complete, I could step up my game even further.
 For one, I would definitely get a pre-test, to establish more reliable baseline levels to which I could compare my fasting results.
 I would also be more deliberate about tracking my weight, getting more objective measure of physical performance and cognition, and potentially even tracking ketone levels.

 Some other blog posts we think you'll love: